MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Enrolment/Update-MgRoleManagementEntitlementManagementRoleEligibilityScheduleRequest.md

         - `[RecurrenceTimeZone <String>]`: Time zone for the startDate and endDate properties.
 Optional.
 If not specified, the time zone of the event is used.
         - `[StartDate <DateTime?>]`: The date to start applying the recurrence pattern.
 The first occurrence of the meeting may be this date or later, depending on the recurrence pattern of the event.
 Must be the same value as the start property of the recurring event.
 Required.
         - `[Type <String>]`: recurrenceRangeType
     - `[StartDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
+In PIM, when the  eligible or active assignment becomes active.
-  - `[TargetSchedule <IMicrosoftGraphUnifiedRoleEligibilitySchedule>]`: unifiedRoleEligibilitySchedule
+  - `[TargetSchedule <IMicrosoftGraphUnifiedRoleEligibilitySchedule1>]`: unifiedRoleEligibilitySchedule
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[AppScope <IMicrosoftGraphAppScope>]`: appScope
-    - `[AppScopeId <String>]`: Identifier of the app-specific scope when the assignment scope is app-specific.
-The scope of an assignment determines the set of resources for which the principal has been granted access.
+    - `[AppScopeId <String>]`: Identifier of the app-specific scope when the assignment or eligibility is scoped to an app.
+The scope of an assignment or eligibility determines the set of resources for which the principal has been granted access.
 App scopes are scopes that are defined and understood by this application only.
 Use / for tenant-wide app scopes.
-Use directoryScopeId to limit the scope to particular directory objects, for example, administrative units or all users.
+Use directoryScopeId to limit the scope to particular directory objects, for example, administrative units.
-    - `[CreatedDateTime <DateTime?>]`: Time that the schedule was created.
+    - `[CreatedDateTime <DateTime?>]`: When the schedule was created.
-    - `[CreatedUsing <String>]`: Identifier of the roleAssignmentScheduleRequest that created this schedule.
+    - `[CreatedUsing <String>]`: Identifier of the object through which this schedule was created.
     - `[DirectoryScope <IMicrosoftGraphDirectoryObject>]`: directoryObject
-    - `[DirectoryScopeId <String>]`: Identifier of the directory object representing the scope of the assignment.
-The scope of an assignment determines the set of resources for which the principal has been granted access.
+    - `[DirectoryScopeId <String>]`: Identifier of the directory object representing the scope of the assignment or eligibility.
+The scope of an assignment or eligibility determines the set of resources for which the principal has been granted access.
 Directory scopes are shared scopes stored in the directory that are understood by multiple applications.
 Use / for tenant-wide scope.
 Use appScopeId to limit the scope to an application only.
-    - `[ModifiedDateTime <DateTime?>]`: Last time the schedule was updated.
+    - `[ModifiedDateTime <DateTime?>]`: When the schedule was last modified.
     - `[Principal <IMicrosoftGraphDirectoryObject>]`: directoryObject
-    - `[PrincipalId <String>]`: Identifier of the principal to which the assignment is being granted to.
-Supports $filter (eq).
+    - `[PrincipalId <String>]`: Identifier of the principal that has been granted the role assignment or eligibility.
     - `[RoleDefinition <IMicrosoftGraphUnifiedRoleDefinition>]`: unifiedRoleDefinition
-    - `[RoleDefinitionId <String>]`: Identifier of the unifiedRoleDefinition the assignment is for.
-Read only.
-Supports $filter (eq).
+    - `[RoleDefinitionId <String>]`: Identifier of the unifiedRoleDefinition object that is being assigned to the principal or that a principal is eligible for.
-    - `[Status <String>]`: Status for the roleAssignmentSchedule.
-It can include state related messages like Provisioned, Revoked, Pending Provisioning, and Pending Approval.
-Supports $filter (eq).
+    - `[Status <String>]`: The status of the role assignment or eligibility request.
-    - `[Id <String>]`: Read-only.
+    - `[Id <String>]`:
     - `[MemberType <String>]`: Membership type of the eligible assignment.
 It can either be Inherited, Direct, or Group.
     - `[ScheduleInfo <IMicrosoftGraphRequestSchedule>]`: requestSchedule
   - `[TargetScheduleId <String>]`: The time period for which the eligibility assignment is valid.
   - `[TicketInfo <IMicrosoftGraphTicketInfo>]`: ticketInfo
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[TicketNumber <String>]`: Ticket number meta data
+    - `[TicketNumber <String>]`: The ticket number.
-    - `[TicketSystem <String>]`: Ticket system meta data
+    - `[TicketSystem <String>]`: The description of the ticket system.

 CREATEDBY <IMicrosoftGraphIdentitySet>: identitySet
   - `[(Any) <Object>]`: This indicates any property can be added to this object.